vivzero/LG-14U530-OpenCore/README.md

 - Secure Boot Option: Off

 ## Reported Issues
+- Fn + Up and Fn + Down works, but you have to press several times.
 - VGA Output works, but it has several problems related to lid and sleeping.
 - Some features won't work: dGPU, SD Card Reader, Windows-only Function Keys, and hibernate mode 25.
 (HibernationFixup can't help)
 - [Itlwm] After waking from sleep, Wi-Fi doesn't work.